Photography and Imaging

 This course will explore alternative processes to the black and white photographic print including platinum prints, liquid light, pinhole cameras.
 Students are encouraged to explore the creative uses of a variety of processing and printing to expand their photographic vocabulary and personal body of work.

-PHOT-208: Ai Generative Imaging
+PHOT-208A: AI Generative Imaging

-On the threshold of art created by word-prompted artificial intelligence, this 1-credit course provides an introduction to Generative Image Making with Artificial Intelligence (AI) utilizing Midjourney.
+On the threshold of art created by word-prompted artificial intelligence, this 3-credit course provides an introduction to Generative Image Making with Artificial Intelligence (AI) utilizing Midjourney.
 Trained on 5.8 billion images, Midjourney is an AI image generation tool that takes user created text prompts and uses it's Machine Learning (ML) algorithm to produce unique images.
 This course is designed for artists, designers, and photographers that are new to the world of AI-generated images.
 Through a series of projects, students will explore the capabilities and limitations of generative art.
 Students will develop their own unique approach to AI-assisted image making and learn how to utilize this new technology in their creative processes.
 This course will include prompt creation, blend mode, seed images, data sets, and explore the ethics of AI usage.

 PHOT-209A: What's Your Story